emaphis/emacs.d/doc/install-fedora.md

 I like to compile install and run the latest emacs to my local home dir.
 Here is how I did it.
+If you follow these directions, replace UserName with your accounts name.

 * install dev tools on a new Fedora installation *